Ukraine’s Mykolaiv holds the line against Russian forces and delays assault on Odessa

 Like other cities across Ukraine, Mykolaiv has adapted to wartime.
 Movements across the city’s bridges are regulated through checkpoints.
 If Russians manage to gain ground here, the bridges might be blown up to prevent any further advance.
 Stacks of tires are positioned around streets with molotov cocktails, or petrol bombs, beside them, ready to be set ablaze if Russian troops approach.

 There are also signs of the fight that has already taken place.
 On one downtown street, the glass facade of a furniture store was shattered.
 Two homes across the street have had the roofs burned off.
 This is where Ukrainian and Russian armored vehicles had a shootout in the first days of the war and where the Ukrainians said they destroyed the Russian column.
-The damage left behind is a reminder of the war’s toll and a proud reminder of a small victory.
+The damage left behind is at once a reminder of the war’s toll and a proud symbol of a small victory.

 At a pharmacy down the road, a shell landed in front, shattered the sign and knocked out power.
 Two days later, the pharmacy continued its work, powered by a generator.
 The local zoo, which boasts the most animals of any zoo in Ukraine, has had four projectiles land on its property.
 The animals have not been evacuated and are being fed daily, said Volodymyr Topchiy, the zoo’s director.